outlearn-content/outlearn-olp-spec/olp-spec.md

 ### Unknown JSON keys and JSON comments

+The outlearn parser will ignore any unrecognized field in `outlearn.json` that starts with an underscore character (`_`), but will raise errors for any unrecognized field that does not start with an underscore character (`_`).

-The outlearn parser will ignore any unrecognized fields in the `outlearn.json` file.
-And the specification ensures that no supported keys will ever start with an underscore character (`_`), so such fields are safe to use for comments or other custom data in your files.
+The OLP specification ensures that no supported keys will ever start with an underscore character (`_`), so such fields are safe to use for comments or other custom data in your files.

 ## Metadata Fields